ZzMeei/CS-StarSchemaHIN/README.md

 - Index space cost analysis : IndexTest.java
 - Index construction time analysis : ScalableTest.java

+## Drawing

+drawing_code includes all python scripts which are used to draw all experiment reslut pictures in the paper.

+To run python codes in drawing_code, you need the enviroment with following packages :

+- python
+- networkx
+- matplotlib
+- numpy

 ## Acknowledgements

 Chunshan Li was supported by the National Key Research and Development Program of China (No.2018YFB1700400), NSFC under Grant 61902090, and the Major Scientific and Technological